V4641 Sgr is an X-ray binary system containing a stellar-mass black hole and an intermediate-mass secondary.

 The 2002 outburst

-The black hole X-ray binary V4641 Sgr experienced an outburst in 2002 May, which was detected at X-ray, optical, and radio wavelengths.
-The outburst lasted for only 6 days, but the object remained active for the next several months.
+The black hole X-ray binary V4641 Sgr experienced an outburst in May 2002, which was detected at X-ray, optical, and radio wavelengths.
+The outburst lasted only 6 days, but the object remained active for several months.

 CCD images of V4641 Sgr just before (left) and during (right) the giant optical flash.
 The images were observed at JD 2452463.16542 (left) and 2452463.16577.
 The time separation from the left to right images is 30 s.

-RXTE Discoveries site, Meet Our Neighbour, a most Curious Black Hole – February 2000 here
+RXTE Discoveries site, Meet Our Neighbour, a most Curious Black Hole – February 2000 Link

 Pre-outburst Activity of V4641 Sgr = SAX J1819.3-2525: Possible Existence of 2.5-Day Period 1999IBVS.4777….1K